Starring-Himesh Patel, Lilly James

 Yesterday (2019) is a film that is silly but sentimental, oozing with a nice quality that becomes tiresome towards the conclusion.
-For those seeking a safe experience the film will be deemed as wonderful, but for those with an appetite for left of center grit, the film will only marginally entertain.
+For those seeking a safe experience, the film will be deemed as wonderful, but for those with an appetite for a left of center grit, the film will only marginally entertain.
 It’s safe.

 One day he is hit by a bus during a global blackout and is hospitalized with a head injury and missing teeth.
 When he performs the Beatles song “Yesterday” for his friends they are blown away by its genius.
 Jack realizes that the entire world has never heard of the legendary band and capitalizes on the stroke of luck, becoming a rock n roll superstar.

 The massive song catalog of the Beatles featured in Yesterday is the best part of the film.
 The pleasure is in wondering which songs will appear next and in what context.
 Jack awkwardly “debuts” the song “Let it Be” to his parents, who continuously botch the name of the song, only showing mild interest.

 The film approaches this when revealing that Lennon would today be an old man- Lennon tells Jack in a sentimental scene that he has lived happily with his wife by his side.
 If only this had been the case.

-We want him to achieve musical success because he is a nice guy but are glad when he finally fesses to the phony plot, as predictable as that point is to the film.
+We want him to achieve musical success because he is a nice guy but is glad when he finally fesses to the phony plot, as predictable as that point is to the film.
 Patel’s best scenes occur on-stage when he either rocks out to the guitar or adorns us with a piano ballad.

 The pair have no chemistry nor is Ellie even remotely written as being the type who will live the rock n roll lifestyle or want to.
 She is an elementary school teacher and asks Jack to give up his dream and lead a simple life in the suburbs.
 Who would do that?

 Driven and cold, the character is played for laughs with her over-the-top behavior, but it feels too much like a part written to showcase McKinnon.
 Jack’s parents are cliche-filled characters doting around with confused expressions and seeming to be overwhelmed by all events.

-Yesterday (2019) includes pop star Ed Sheeran, who cannot act, and does nothing for the film.
-Way too polished and superfluous for its own good, Boyle, a worthy director, should have added some edginess rather than going for safe pop.
+Yesterday (2019) includes pop star Ed Sheeran, who cannot act, and does anything for the film.
+Way too polished and superfluous for its good, Boyle, a worthy director, should have added some edginess rather than going for safe pop.